 1) Start by reviewing your business offerings from the perspective of the target market, which may be segmented by factors such as gender, age, income level, race, religion, education, etc. What does your typical customer really want?
 Does your customer base want a lower price, better customer service, a particular location, convenience, home delivery, etc?

 2) Ask yourself, "What is it that my product or service offers that my competitors' products or services don’t offer?"
 Then ask yourself what specific benefit this provides your customers.
 If you can't give exact answers to these questions in a few sentences you probably are not doing enough to differentiate your business offerings from your competitors in the marketplace.

 3) Now, put it all together in one sentence that is memorable enough to use as an advertising slogan.
 For example, "We serve the best gluten-free pizza in the city", or "Complete auto service that you can trust," or "Top quality furniture at an affordable price."

 Hallmark: When you care enough to send the very best.

 Subway: Subs with under 6 grams of fat.

 The Men's Wearhouse (George Zimmer): You're going to like the way you look–I guarantee it.

 FedEx Corporation: When it absolutely, positively has to get there overnight.

-One of the most famous Unique Selling Propositions that Rosser Reeves created was for M&Ms; "The milk chocolate melts in your mouth, not in your hand."
+One of the most famous Unique Selling Propositions that Rosser Reeves created was for M&Ms, "The milk chocolate that melts in your mouth, not in your hand."